 – Natalie Hayford

 Love-A-Bull grew out of the former Austin American Pit Bull Terrier Meetup Group, which was formed in 2003.
-Love-A-Bull achieved 501(c)(3) status in 2008, and they’re a foster-based rescue located in the Austin, Texas, area.
+They achieved 501(c)(3) status in 2008, and they’re a foster-based rescue located in the Austin, Texas, area.

 This rescue supports their community through spay/neuter, housing resources, financial assistance, and free training.
 Love-A-Bull also operates one of the country’s first all-Pit Bull type dog therapy program, which provides therapy dogs to people in need.